Vedaant-Infosec/Trucheck/README.md

   - Sentence Transformers: for refining the query provided by the user
   - NLTK: for checking the query with an inbuilt word dictionary and for using NLP to refine query
   - Regular Expression: to remove unwanted characters (Ln,Col,period etc)
   - Requests: for using API to fetch news articles
+  - PyQt5: Presents GUI Interface to make our tool user friendly
 ## Features
 - Screen capture with taskbar removal
 - Text extraction from the captured screen